 The Precision Health Graduate Certificate requires:

 - A minimum of ten (10) graduate credit hours of coursework: These credits must come from at least two different precision health competency domains (listed 1-6 above) and an effort should be made to include all precision health domains (Discovery, Treatment, and Health).
-Additionally, as part of the Rackham Graduate College rules, nor more than one-sixth of the credits required for a master’s degree may be double-counted with the Graduate Precision Health Certificate.
+Additionally, as part of the Rackham Graduate College rules, no more than one-sixth of the credits required for a master’s degree may be double-counted with the Graduate Precision Health Certificate.
+NOTE: Double-counted rules are irrelevant to PhD students who do not seek a master’s degree.

-- Attendance at the annual Precision Health Symposium, which provides graduate students with an opportunity to present the results of their research in talks and poster sessions.
-This will be required to ensure the students’ interaction with precision health faculty.
+- Attendance at the annual Precision Health Symposium, which provides graduate students with an opportunity to present the results of their research in talks and poster sessions if applicable.
+Attendance is required to ensure the students’ interaction with precision health faculty.
 PhD students will be encouraged to make an oral or poster presentation.

 - Other non-credit activity requirements: